NATO Long-Term Military Transformation

 The Strategic Foresight Analysis is the initial phase of the ongoing Long-Term Military Transformation efforts at Allied Command Transformation and sets the intellectual foundation for a follow-on report, the Framework for Future Alliance Operations.

 The Strategic Foresight Analysis Report examines the main trends of global change and the resultant defence and security implications for NATO, highlighting challenges as well as opportunities.
 It is structured along the following themes: political, human, technology, economics/resources and environment.

 The new Strategic Foresight Analysis 2017 Report has been released.
-The print-friendly version is available clicking on the left icon.
+The glossy print version is available by clicking the link on the left.
 The text version is available here.

 Framework for Future Alliance Operations